Electronic Density of States of a $U\left(1\right)$ Quantum Spin Liquid with Spinon Fermi Surface. II. Zeeman Magnetic Field Effects: Conclusions and discussions

-Usually, the effect of magnetic field on materials is two fold: one is the Zeeman effect and the other is the orbital effect.
-Fortunatley, owing to the recent emerging two-dimensional Mott insulator 1T-TaSe$_2$~\cite{Yichen, Yichen2, WeiRuan}, 1T-NbSe$_2$~\cite{Takahashi, Mengke, Yeliang, YingShuang} and the surface of the layered 1T-TaS$_2$~\cite{Butler1, Butler2, Shichao}, one can apply an in-plane magnetic field as shown in Fig. \ref{figure3} (a) to get rid of the orbital magnetic field effect~\cite{Wenyu3}.
+Usually, the effect of magnetic field on materials is two fold: one is the Zeeman effect and the other is the orbital effect. {The orbital effect of magnetic field on the QSL with SFS is detailed studied in our companion paper~\cite{Wenyu3}.
+The effect of orbital magnetic field is to Landau quantize the QSL with SFS, and the Landu quantization feature of the QSL is characterized by the Hubbard band edge steps and resonance peaks in the electronci DOS~\cite{Wenyu3}.} Fortunatley, owing to the recent emerging two-dimensional Mott insulator 1T-TaSe$_2$~\cite{Yichen, Yichen2, WeiRuan}, 1T-NbSe$_2$~\cite{Takahashi, Mengke, Yeliang, YingShuang} and the surface of the layered 1T-TaS$_2$~\cite{Butler1, Butler2, Shichao}, one can apply an in-plane magnetic field as shown in Fig. \ref{figure3} (a) to get rid of the orbital magnetic field effect~\cite{Wenyu3}.
 Therefore the two-dimensional QSL candidate materials with an in-plane magnetic field are ideal platforms to study the QSL electronic Zeeman response.
 Recently, a clear UHB threshold along with a UHB edge resonance peak has been observed in the STM spectra on the surface of the layered 1T-TaS$_2$~\cite{Butler2}.
 From our study, a further spin polarized STM measurement on the evolution of the DOS spectra with an in-plane magnetic field would be helpful to identify the ground state on the surface of 1T-TaS$_2$.
 In many cases, strong in-plane magnetic field is not available for STM experiments.
 In that case it will be instructive to compare spin injection from STM tip with opposite spin polarization to isolate the effect of the Zeeman field from the orbital effect~\cite{Jinfeng}.

-\section{Acknowledgement}
+\section{ACKNOWLEDGEMENT}

 W.-Y. He acknowledges the start-up grant of ShanghaiTech University.
 P. A. Lee acknowledges support by DOE office of Basic Sciences grant number DE-FG02-03ER46076.

 \onecolumngrid

 \makeatletter